 EUROCRYPT 2016.

-my (truncated) talk and slides.
+my (truncated) talk and slides at EC 2016.

 Contention in Cryptoland: Obfuscation, Leakage and UCE